-While reading texts such as Macbeth and Born a Crime, students will analyze literature with a global focus.
+Students will analyze literature with a global focus.
 Students will explore ideas such as How can we see ourselves in the world?; and How do ideas, concepts, and themes transcend the globe?
-Through this analysis, students will further their development of reading, writing, speaking and listening, and language skills while completing individual, small group, and whole-class activities and assignments.
+Through this analysis, students will further their development of reading, writing, speaking and listening, and language skills.
+Students will be required to complete individual, small group, and whole-class activities and assignments.
 Reading will be done in conjunction with the writing to model rich prose techniques and to spark ideas for student essays.